 - Not getting enough sleep: Not taking the time to get adequate rest at night?
 You may be setting yourself up for belly fat gain.

-- Too much sugar: This is a biggie.
-With so many hidden sugars in foods, it’s really easy to take in way more than you should.
+- Too much sugar: With so many hidden sugars in foods, it’s really easy to take in way more than you should.
 Sugar-sweetened beverages are one of the main culprits.
+Cutting out sugar can help you lose overall body fat, as well as inches around the hips and waist.

 Fiber is really useful when it comes to burning fat.
-This is for a few reasons, including that it’s great for the digestive system and fills you up so that you eat less.
-Studies show that soluble fiber may be an important part of the fiber-decreased belly fat scenario.
-Foods to look for?
-Try these:
+This is for a few reasons, such as it fills you up so that you eat less.
+Studies show that fiber gets rid of inflammation in the digestive system too.
+Besides the fiber in the black beans heading this list, 5 foods burn belly fat fast.

 I know for some, it seems near impossible to fit exercise onto an already busy day.
 Take a look at my post on exercise, my post on boosting your metabolism, and my video on how to exercise effectively right at home!

 1. Eat fiber.
-As I mentioned above, eating soluble fiber (pears, oats, kidney beans, figs, and more) is one of the best ways to not accumulate fat through your food.
-Fiber slows down the digestive process, boosting your satiety, and keeping you away from junky and inflammatory foods.
+Eating soluble fiber (pears, oats, kidney beans, figs, and more) is one of the best ways to not accumulate fat.
+Science tells us fiber slows down the digestive process, boosts satiety, and reduces the risk of diseases like obesity and cancer.

 3. Give intermittent fasting a go.
 I’ve been following an intermittent fasting regimen for a while now and it’s helped me take a lot of inches off my waistline.
-There are a few methods to try and I am sure you can find one that will fit your lifestyle.
-Read my post here!
+Intermittent fasting is a good way to improve your body mass index and waist and hip circumference, according to clinical trials.

-4. Drink some green tea.
+4. Drink green tea.
 Take a look at my post on the benefits of green tea.
-It’s loaded with fat-burning properties and is an anti-oxidant.
+It’s loaded with fat-burning properties and is an antioxidant.
+Caffeine and antioxidants like epigallocatechin gallate (EGCG) have anti-inflammatory properties.
+EGCG also plays an important part in disease control.

 5. Drink apple cider vinegar.
 This is another way that I was able to burn fat and slim down.
 I drink apple cider vinegar just about every day.
 Studies show that people who took apple cider daily lost inches off their waists.

 6. Eat probiotic foods.
 Fermented and probiotic foods can play a part in reducing belly fat.
-That’s because the bacteria in them improve gut health and may help with weight loss.
+It’s been proven by science the bacteria in probiotic foods improve gut health and may help with weight loss.
 Want to learn more?
 Read these posts: 9 Shocking Benefits of Sauerkraut and The 8 Best Fermented Foods + Why Fermented Foods Are Good For You.

 7. Enjoy fatty fish.
 Studies have shown that the omega-3s in fish may reduce visceral fat, particularly that found around the liver.
 Salmon is one of my favorites; it’s delicious and works great for meal prep too!

 8. Drink water.
-Not only do I mean drink lots of H2O, but I’m saying giving up sugar-laden drinks and replace them with water.
-Sugar works to pile on the pounds faster than you think, and fruit juices and sodas are just empty calories.
+I suggest you give up sugar-laden drinks and replace them with water.
+A study of over 2500 adults showed that diet sodas were associated with abdominal subcutaneous adipose tissue.
+This fat collects on the belly, hips, and thighs – and the butt too!
+Fruit juices and sodas are just empty calories.
 Instead of fruit juice, grab fresh fruit.
 And ditch the soda altogether.

 9. Get the required amount of sleep.
-I go into lots of detail about sleep and weight loss here, but in a nutshell, studies have proven that a lack of zzz’s can lead to weight gain (and where do we pack on the pounds – the belly!).
+I go into lots of detail about sleep and weight loss here, but in a nutshell, studies have proven that a lack of zzz’s can lead to weight gain.
+If you take a tape measure and look at your waist size and then work on getting adequate rest, you’ll see results.
+In this study, participants under 40 took part and results showed sleep duration had an effect on waist size.

 10. Use coconut oil.
-I’m a big fan of coconut oil and use it in a lot of m recipes.
-But did you know that coconut oil may help you lose fat around the middle?
-So, use coconut oil and stay away from unhealthy oils for cooking and baking.
+I’m a big fan of coconut oil and use it in a lot of my recipes.
+It’s proven in this study that coconut oil may help you lose fat around the middle.
+Reducing calories, walking 50 minutes a day and taking coconut oil were things shown to reduce belly fat.

 11. Cut out refined carbs.
 What do I mean by that?
-Refined flours and sugars are the bad carbs you need to avoid.
+Refined flours, sweet desserts, and snack foods are the bad carbs you need to avoid.
+Scientific trials have shown that an increase in visceral fat and false hunger signals result from too many refined carbs.
 Go for healthy options like quinoa and oats.
 Bananas and sweet potatoes are healthier alternatives to empty carbs.

 13. Eat lots of protein.
 If you’ve followed me for a while, you’ll know I am big on protein.
 I’ve got a lot of informative posts on the blog about high protein snacks, protein powder, and even high protein smoothies.
 Protein is extremely important to our health, raises our metabolic rate, and helps to decrease appetite for unhealthy foods.
 And, people who eat adequate protein tend to have less abdominal fat.
 Bonus!

 14. Don’t eat trans fats.
 This kind of goes part and parcel with eating clean.
-Trans fats are found in packaged foods and not-so-good stuff like frozen pizza and fries (make your own instead–>homemade pizza and healthy fries!).
+Trans fats are found in packaged foods and not-so-good stuff like frozen pizza and fries.
+Scientific trials have shown that trans fats do have an effect on body fat, giving the pear and apple-shaped look, with a thicker waist.

 This post contains affiliate links to products I use regularly and highly recommend.